BrunoAOR/Potato-Engine/README.md

 ## How to use?

 ### Installation
-Instructions and documentation on how to use Potato Engine will be added later on.
-Stay tuned.
+In order to use the Potato Engine, you may download the source files and include them to your project.

 ### Documentation
-Instructions and documentation on how to use Potato Engine will be added later on.
-Stay tuned.
+See the wiki for basic usage of the Potato Engine.

 ## Further information